Medicine (5 years) [MBChB]

 Please note the Medical School is reviewing the European Studies option during 2013 and therefore may be subject to change.
 Applicants will be informed if there are any significant changes.

 Personal Excellence Path (PEP)

-The Personal Excellence Path (PEP) is an integrated series of student selected educational modules for all students integrated into Years 1 to 4 which forms part of the Manchester Medical School Undergraduate Programme.
+The Personal Excellence Path (PEP) is an integrated series of student selected educational modules for all students integrated into Years 1 to 4 which forms part of the Manchester Medical School Undergraduate course.
 The PEP delivers the Student Selected Component (SSC) of the curriculum, whilst allowing students the breadth of choice and access to experts that these components have always offered.
 The PEP is designed to provide a set of core competencies focusing mainly on the GMC Tomorrows Doctors 2009 theme `Doctor as a Scientist and Scholar.
 In particular, the PEP will provide learning opportunities around scholarly activity which broaden understanding of scholarship and provide increasing depth to their skills in this area.
 At the same time, PEP is flexible enough to provide an opportunity for students to study a personalised range of topics within and beyond the field of medicine or, if the student prefers, pursue a single theme or subject throughout their period of study.

 For further details, please see: Personal Excellence Path (PEP)

 The best way to get a feel for what it's like to study at Manchester Medical School is to come and visit us on one of the University of Manchester's open days